varletjs/varlet/packages/varlet-ui/src/style-provider/docs/en-US.md

 ### Modify Styles At Runtime

-Maybe you have a need to replace the style while the program is runtime，like a one-click skin change or something.
+Maybe you have a need to replace the style while the program is runtime, like a one-click skin change or something.
 The component library provides a StyleProvider component to assist in managing styles, Component provides' `component call` and `function call` and two invocation modes.